Published on

 Step 1.
 Open the search bar in Google Earth (located on the left sidebar, magnifying glass icon).

 Step 2.
-Enter the address of your house in as much detail as possible, either by coordinates or name.
+Enter the address of your house in as much detail as possible, either by coordinates or name to find satellite images of your property.

 You can either enter the coordinates of the location or the name in the search field.